theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-09-23-thoughts-classical-music.md

 modern times, semi-classical or light music, like devotionals.

 WCM has a different sort of "base framework".
-Western pieces of music are generally much more free to change keys and tempo in the middle.
+Western pieces of music are generally much more free to change keys and tempo in the middle, unlike HCM, as scales are more 'lightweight' than *rāga*s are and serve a slightly different purpose (as discussed later in this post).
 The framework, in WCM, comes from the *[form][19]* of music: the way the music is structured.
 Sonatas, fugues, polonaises, mazurkas are all different forms of music, and differ primarily in the kind of melody, the meter and the way ideas are developed as the